groverburger/g3d/README.md

 end
 ```

+- create a model with Model:new(obj, texture) passing in the .obj and texture
+- translate and rotate the model with Model:setTranslation(x,y,z) and Model:setRotation(x,y,z)
+- move and rotate the camera with SetCamera(x,y,z, direction,pitch)

-For more information, check out the model.lua file.
+For more information, check out the model.lua and camera.lua files.
-The code is fully commented and designed to be readable.
+The code is commented and designed to be readable.